neilpradhan/Datapipeline_for_e_commerce/README.md

       Follow the prompts to complete the authentication.

+      OR Put the configuration file path in the main.tf file inside the terraform folder

 ### Step 4: Extract, Validate, and Clean Data

 1. Open and run the `Extract_validate_and_clean_data.ipynb` notebook.